mrbooshehri/awesome-promtps/learning/README.md

 #  Progress Accelerator:

 I know [current knowledge].
 Design 3 challenging projects that will push me to the next level in [skill/subject].

+# Learning in 30 days

+1. Break It Down with Micro-Learning

+Prompt: “I want to learn [insert skill] in 30 days.
+Break the skill into 4 weekly learning modules, each focusing on a specific aspect.
+For each week, suggest daily activities or exercises that build progressively.
+Include free resources like videos, articles, or online tools to support my learning.”

+2. Daily Practice Plan

+Prompt: “Create a 30-day daily practice routine to master [insert skill].
+For each day, outline a specific task, drill, or exercise designed to develop my expertise step by step.
+Ensure the tasks are beginner-friendly and build on previous lessons for consistent improvement.”

+3. Skill-Building Challenges

+Prompt: “Design a 30-day challenge to help me learn [insert skill].
+Each day should introduce a small, actionable challenge that pushes my abilities.
+Incorporate increasingly complex tasks as I progress, ensuring I gain practical experience and confidence by the end.”

+4. Learning Through Real-World Application

+Prompt: “I want to master [insert skill] by applying it in real-life situations.
+Suggest 5 practical projects or tasks I can complete over the next 30 days.
+Break each project into smaller steps and include tips to ensure successful execution and learning.”

+5. Leverage Expert Insights

+Prompt: “Help me learn [insert skill] by curating advice and techniques from top experts in the field.
+Provide quotes, methods, or examples from industry leaders, along with links to interviews, books, or courses to deepen my understanding.”

+6. Immersion-Based Learning

+Prompt: “Teach me how to immerse myself in [insert skill] for 30 days.
+Suggest ways to create an environment where I’m consistently exposed to the skill, like joining online communities, subscribing to newsletters, or practicing daily in a realistic context.”

+7. Feedback-Driven Mastery

+Prompt: “Help me create a 30-day feedback loop to improve in [insert skill].
+Suggest ways to test my progress regularly, gather feedback from peers or mentors, and adjust my approach based on their input.
+Include tools or platforms to make this process efficient.”